Commitment to Accessibility and Inclusion for Disabled Students

 Personal Tutors and Adviser of Studies Scheme

 58. The University has introduced a Personal Tutor scheme from 2014/15 and all undergraduate and taught postgraduate students will be allocated a Personal Tutor.
-Details of the Personal Tutor scheme can be found here.
+See details of the Personal Tutor scheme.

-59. In tandem with the Personal Tutor scheme, the University also operates an Advisor of Studies scheme, details can be found here.
+59. In tandem with the Personal Tutor scheme, the University also operates an Advisor of Studies scheme.

 Student Learning Services